-- Skyrmions and Nuclei, in The Many Facets of Geometry: a Tribute to Nigel Hitchin, Oxford University Press (to appear).
+- Skyrmions and Nuclei, in The Many Facets of Geometry: A tribute to Nigel Hitchin, eds.
+O. García-Prada, J.P.
+Bourguignon and S. Salamon, Oxford University Press, 2010.

 - Book: Topological Solitons (with P. Sutcliffe), Cambridge Monographs on Mathematical Physics, Cambridge University Press, 2004; paperback edition (with minor corrections), 2007.

 - Editorial: Special issue on Integrability, Topological Solitons and Beyond (coedited with A.S.
 Fokas), Journal of Mathematical Physics 44 (8) (2003) 3147-3673.